softlion/XamSvg-Samples/README.md

 Remarks:
 * The `xmlns:svg` attribute is required on the `ContentPage`.
 If you use Resharper, it will be added automagically.
-* The Svg property value is the image name.
-It is prefixed with `res:` (which means the svg file is searched in embedded resources), its extension (.svg) is optional. `images` is the folder in which you put the svg file.
+* The Source property value is the image name.
+It is searched in all embedded resources across loaded assemblies.
 * All properties are bindable.

-Another scheme `string:` can be used to load an inline svg.
-Simply put the svg string after `string:`.

 [![image.png](https://i.postimg.cc/Kzj346tM/image.png)](https://postimg.cc/7GvZWQsH)

 5. Enjoy

 trick: You can also use `<SvgImageSource Svg="...."
-Height="50" />` as the ImageSource for tab icons.
+Height="50" />` as the ImageSource for tab icons, button icons, navigation bar icons, ...
+But the Widht and/or Height is mandatory, as the Xamarin Forms controls infrastructure has a limitation: it has no way to dynamically give the target height to ImageSource objects.

 # Color Mapping